percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 All this traffic is transferred via the same underlying communication channel (``gcomm``).
 Securing this channel will ensure that :term:`IST` traffic, write-set replication, and service messages are encrypted.
-(For IST, a separate channel is to be configured using the same configuration parameters, so 2 sections are described together).
+(For IST, a separate channel is configured using the same configuration parameters, so 2 sections are described together).

 To enable encryption for all these processes,